bijoutrouvaille/fireward/readme.md

 #### Types

-Firestore rules' types don't map exactly to JavaScript, and Fireward handles them.
+Firestore rules language' primitive types don't map exactly to JavaScript, so Fireward has to convert them when generating TypeScript definitions.
 In particular:
-- `int` and `float` map to Typescript `number`
+- `int` and `float` map to TypeScript `number`
 - `timestamp` maps to `Date|{isEqual: (other: any)=>boolean}`.
 Snapshots will come as a `Date`, but you can additionally assign a server timestamp object (`firebase.firestore.FieldValue.serverTimestamp`) when writing to the database.
 - `bool` in rules maps to TS `boolean`